-The game features writing from one of the Desperate Housewives writers and voice acting from Brenda Strong who plays Mary Alice Young.
-The game is loosely set between season 1 and 2 but the game doesn’t require players to have knowledge of the Desperate Housewives TV show to enjoy the game.
-While the television show isn’t designed for a young audience the game carries a teen rating and carries only a small number of adult themes.
+Desperate Housewives: The Game includes writing from one of the writers from the television series along with voice acting from Brenda Strong who plays Mary Alice Young.
+This gives the game a slightly higher level of appeal to those familiar with the characters although given the game is loosely set between season 1 and 2 there is no requirement to have knowledge of the Desperate Housewives TV show to enjoy the experience.
+It’s also worth noting that while the television show isn’t designed for a young audience the game carries a teen rating and carries only a small number of adult themes with the intention of giving the video game a wider appeal.

-In Desperate Housewives: The Game players play as a housewife who has just moved into Wisteria Lane with her husband and son.
-You just happen to have amnesia though so you go about a series of episodes gathering clues and struggling to keep your life together.
+Your role in Desperate Housewives: The Game sees players taking on the role as a housewife who has just moved into Wisteria Lane along with her husband and teenage son.
+The move to Wisteria Lane comes shortly after a tragic jogging accident though that leaves you without your memories with the plot revolving around gathering clues to uncover your past while struggling to keep your life together at the same time.

-A majority of the gameplay is very aligned with The Sims series of games with players having a huge amount of control over their character’s visual appearance.
-This customisation also extends into your house and how you choose to decorate it.
-Desperate Housewives: The Game uses a very similar need system to that of The Sims but simplifies it down into 4 stats for players to manage (composure, happiness, social and appearance).
+Despite this structure a majority of the gameplay is actually closely aligned with The Sims series of games with players having a huge amount of control over their character’s visual appearance, house customisation alongside managing the needs of your character.
+Desperate Housewives: The Game uses a similar need system to that of The Sims but simplifies it down into 4 stats for players to manage (composure, happiness, social and appearance).

-- Converts the TV series into an impressive game with a very Desperate Housewives feel.
+- Converts the TV series into an impressive game with a Desperate Housewives theme based on secrets, clues and mystery.

-- Simplified 4 needs system makes the game very accessible.
+- Simplified 4 needs system makes the game accessible and provides more time to hunt clues or play mini games.

-- Tones down the maturity to make the game appropriate for teenagers.
+- Tones down the themes to make the game appropriate for teenagers who are fans of games like The Sims franchise.

 Review Platform: PC